kengraf/nadialin/README.md

 - Most points in given time frame wins.

 > [!WARNING]
-> As of March 2025 this repo is once again under active development.
+> As of April 2025 this repo is once again under active development.
 The ultimate goal of this effort is to allow cybersecurity clubs to host staged events.
 > __Expect broken items__

 ## Phases to running a Nadialin event

 ### Basic requirements
 - [ ] AWS account for the event admin.
 Event participants (hunters) do not need AWS knowledge or access.
-- [ ] Reguster an app with Google Developer Console; to get OIDC client ID for event logins
+- [ ] Register an app with Google Developer Console; you need an app OIDC client ID for event logins
 - [ ] DNS domain (optional)
 ### Deploy infrastructure
 - [ ] In AWS CLoudShell; clone this repo